wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/design-model-power-bi/includes/8-lab.md

 1. To remove the table, select the table (by clicking it), and then press the **Delete** key.

 1. Save the Power BI Desktop file.

-In the next lab, you will enhance the data model by configuring a many-to-many relationship, and row-level security.